 - Roll on a large rubber ball (birthing ball)

 - Take a walk, stopping to breathe through contractions

 - Have a gentle massage between contractions

-The last part of active labor — often referred to as transition — can be particularly intense.
+The lst part of active labor — often referred to as transition — can be particularly intense.
 If you feel the urge to push but you're not fully dilated, your health care provider might ask you to hold back.
-Pushing too soon could cause your cervix to tear or swell, which might delay delivery or cause troublesome bleeding.
+Pushing too soon could cause your cervix to swell, which might delay delivery.
 Pant or blow your way through the contractions.

 Stage 2: The birth of your baby

 It's time!
 You'll deliver your baby during the second stage of labor.

 How long it lasts: It can take from a few minutes up to a few hours or more to push your baby into the world.
 It often takes longer for first-time moms and women who've had an epidural.